stsievert/swix/README.md

 ## Swift Matrix Library
 Swift is a high level language that is asking for some numerical library to perform computation *fast*, or at the very least *easily*.
-This is a bare-bones wrapper for that easy library.
+This is a bare-bones wrapper for that library.

 Currently, this library gives you

 * easy initializers for 1D and 2D arrays
-* nice element-wise operators
+* nice operators
 * various functions (sin, abs, pow, etc) that operate on entire arrays

 This library inherits heavily from NumPy.
 The syntax and operators are similar.